Qbop981001/emotion-aware-eca/README.md

 ## Multi-label learning scheme in the previous version

-In our previous version, we employ a different model architecture.
-We also tried to implement a multi-label learning scheme in previous experiments while we did not get satisfying results, thus, we reported the negative results in the appendix of our previous version.
+In our previous version, we employed a different model architecture.
+Actually, we also tried to implement a multi-label learning scheme in previous experiments while the results were not satisfying, thus, we reported the negative results in the appendix of our previous version.

-However, we found that the unsatisfying results are due to **WRONG CODE IMPLEMENTATION** of the multi-label learning scheme (we passed wrong parameter to function `BertModel.from_pretrained()`, leading to the fact we did not download the right bert model).
+However, we found that the unsatisfying results were due to **wrong code implementation** of the multi-label learning scheme (we passed wrong parameter to function `BertModel.from_pretrained()`, leading to the fact we did not download the right bert model).
 After we modified the code, we found that the results have become reasonable as reported in the current version.